Need to know all the best Magic Kingdom quick service restaurants, table service restaurants, snacks, drinks, and dining experiences?

 #4.
 The Friar’s Nook

-We vote the Friar’s Nook at #4 simply because we love their savory breakfast and lunch options.
-This is a great quick service location if you’ve just rope dropped Seven Dwarves Mine Train and need sustenance, or if you’re quickly running through Fantasyland throughout the day.
-The Friar’s Nook is known for their loaded tots and there are plenty to choose from.
+We put the Friar’s Nook at #4 because this is an underrated location for savory breakfast and lunch options.
+This is a great quick service place if you’ve just rope dropped Seven Dwarves Mine Train and need sustenance, or if you’re quickly running through Fantasyland to your next attraction.
+The Friar’s Nook is known for their variety of tater tot meals.

-We love the Loaded Buffalo Chicken Tots and the Creamy Bacon Macaroni and Cheese Tots.
+We love the Curry Brat Tots and the Creamy Bacon Macaroni and Cheese Tots.
 They make a perfect lunch portion for an individual or a shareable snack.
 You can even get tots for breakfast by ordering the Sausage and Gravy Potato Barrels before 11am.

 #5.
 Columbia Harbour House

 Columbia Harbour House is one of our go-tos when it comes to a quick lunch in the middle of a long day.
-They take mobile orders, so it’s easy to order your meal on the My Disney Experience app as you’re walking through the park.
+They take mobile orders, which is extremely convenient as you’re walking through the park.
 Once ordered, you simply walk up to the counter to pick up your meal.

 #6.
 Aloha Isle